emscripten-core/emscripten/site/source/docs/porting/pthreads.rst

 on the main application thread (as we support JS plugin filesystems, which cannot share memory); this is another set of operations that are proxied.

-Proxying can cause problems in certain cases, see the section on blocking right after this one.
+Proxying can cause problems in certain cases, see the section on blocking below.

 Blocking on the main browser thread
 ===================================